 - Beat the egg whites with the salt until stiff, slowly adding the sugar.

-- Gently fold in the ground almonds.
+- Gently fold in the ground almonds and the corn starch.

 - Add the red currants and carefully fold in